spirit-led-software/syslua/docs/architecture/01-builds.md

 - Build dependencies are included via their hash in inputs
 - Action order matters - same actions in different order = different hash

-### InputsRef and Build Dependencies
+### BuildInputs and Build Dependencies

-When a build references another build in its inputs, the `InputsRef` stores only the referenced build's hash (not the full definition).
+When a build references another build in its inputs, the `BuildInputs` stores only the referenced build's hash (not the full definition).
 This ensures:

 - **Efficient hashing**: Build hashes depend on dependency hashes, not full definitions
 - **Deduplication**: Same dependency = same hash regardless of how it's referenced